 My highlight this week is the new track by Whatever, Forever – a pop-punk/emo/hardcore-ish outfit from my own batting grounds of Western Sydney – which landed on Friday.
 Five EPs down and they still won’t commit to a full-length album, but at least we’re getting new music from them at all – and fucking sick music, at that.
 I’ve linked “Ghost Of Me” after the jump, but in the meantime, here’s everything I got up to at NME this week:

-Hi, my name is Matt – I like dogs and music.
+Hi, my name is Ellie – I like dogs and music.
 When I'm not petting the former, I'm writing (or editing other writers' works) about the latter.
-Currently holding down the fort at Australian Guitar and freelancing all over the place.
+Currently holding down the fort at Australian Guitar, writing news for NME and freelancing all over the place.